NCAS-CMS/cf-python/docs/source/tutorial.rst

 * set the output netCDF format (all netCDF3 and netCDF4 formats are possible);

+* append to the netCDF file rather than over-writing it by default;

 * specify which field construct properties should become netCDF data variable attributes and which should become netCDF global attributes;